Nawab-AS/Bingo/README.md

 # Bingo

 This is a simple bingo game that uses socket.io.

-The purpose of this project is to allow me to learn how to use socket.io (as opposed to websockets).
+This project was made for [Shipwrecked](https://shipwrecked.hackclub.com/).

 ## Live Demo